Does Weed Have Calories?

 Fact-checked by Alexandra Arnett, MS

 In today's increasingly health-conscious world, more and more people are actively interested in maintaining their well-being.
 From monitoring their diets to engaging in regular exercise, many people simply want to live healthier and longer lives.
 And who can blame them?
-But, a huge piece of the longevity puzzle is maintaining a healthy weight.
+However, maintaining a healthy weight is a considerable part of the longevity puzzle.

 Research has shown that people who maintain a healthy diet generally have longer lifespans and a reduced risk of severe health issues, such as heart disease, type 2 diabetes, and obesity.
 Also, for those suffering from chronic illnesses, a healthy diet can help effectively manage these medical conditions and reduce the risk of additional complications.